Los Angeles Chargers vs. Las Vegas Raiders NFL Week 4 Odds, Plays and Insights for October 4, 2021

-Oddsmakers project the Las Vegas Raiders (3-0) to put up a fight in their attempt to continue their three-game winning streak, as they are just 3-point underdogs in a matchup against the Los Angeles Chargers (2-1) on Monday, October 4, 2021 at SoFi Stadium.
-The total is 52.5 points for this matchup.
+Oddsmakers project the Las Vegas Raiders (3-0) to put up a fight in their attempt to prolong their three-game winning streak, as they are just 3-point underdogs in a matchup with the Los Angeles Chargers (2-1) on Monday, October 4, 2021 at SoFi Stadium.
+This matchup has an over/under of 52 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.